Discrete Double Hilbert Transforms Along Polynomial Surfaces: Introduction

+where $f\in L^{\infty}(X)$ and $T:X\rightarrow X$ is a 1-1 and onto measure-preserving map on a probability space $(X,\mathcal{B}(X),\mu)$.
+In 1987 Arkhipov and Oskolkov \cite{AO} demonstrated the uniform boundedness of the exponential sum associated with the above discrete Hilbert transform $H_N$:

-where the constant $C$ is independent of coefficients of $P$.
-In \cite{SW2}, Stein and Wainger replaced $1/t$ with the Calderon-Zygmund kernel $K(t)$.
-The purpose of this paper is to extend (\ref{11}) to the multiple kernel $1/(t_1t_2)$ for $P(t)\in \mathbb{Z}[t_1,t_2]$.
-Before stating our result, we go over the selective results of the discrete singular integrals and maximal functions.
+where $C>0$ is independent of coefficients of $P(t)\in \mathbb{R}[t]$ but it depends on only $deg(P)$.
+In 1990, Stein and Wainger \cite{SW2} replaced the amplitude $1/t$ of the above discrete Hilbert transform $H_N$ with the Calderon-Zygmund kernel $K(t)$, and defined the discrete singular Radon transform $f\mapsto Rf$ by